© NGO "INTERNET CENTER of the Dyatlov group tragedy", 2008

 NAVIG: You lived there at this time?

 VK: The administration was very strange at that time.
-I lived in Ivdel and worked in the establishment of the H-240.
+I lived in Ivdel and worked in enterprise N-240.

 NAVIG: In what capacity?